This Prop-Rod car

-was one of the earliest models produced by L.M.
+car was one of the earliest models produced by L.M.
 Cox Manufacturing.
-For many years
+For many

-the models went by the trade name of Thimble Drome, but later were know simply as
+years the models went by the trade name of Thimble Drome, but later were know simply

-Cox models.
-It was featured in magazine advertisements as early as 1961 when it
+as Cox Models.
+It was featured in magazine advertisements as early as 1961 when

-appeared in American Modeler.
-The Prop-Rod came it a Babe Bee .049 engine that had
+it appeared in American Modeler.
+The Prop-Rod came with a Babe Bee .049 engine

 a sidewalk, on a tether mounted in the center of a circle (see video below), or